peterTorres7/Web-app/README.md

 # Web-app
-This will be for web app.
+These are assignments for web app.